Gauthamas/EMIandSMSSync/README.md

    -Last synced message is stored locally so that it will be remembered.

+ -will resync in case of uninstallation and installation.

 -This model of syncing was used because it is easier to test,

-        -Other options would be
+ Other options would be

    -Running the sync service periodically

     -Running the sync service whenever a certain number of messages are pending to be synced(say 10 msgs).(considered more efficient)